World Trade Organization Ministerial Conference of 2005: Volunteers

-The Special administrative region government recruited 488 volunteers through two organizations (Hong Kong Federation of Youth Groups and Agency for Volunteer Service) to serve guests in the airport, help with the accreditation application and carry out clerical work.
+The Special Administrative Region government recruited 488 volunteers through two organizations (Hong Kong Federation of Youth Groups and Agency for Volunteer Service) to serve guests in the airport, help with the accreditation application and carry out clerical work.
 Those volunteers include students, civil servants professionals such as lawyers and retired people.

 Contingency plans

 Hong Kong seemed to have met its most chaotic week during the Conference.
 Most schools in Wan Chai and some schools in Causeway Bay and Happy Valley were suspended during the Conference.
 All shops and firms in Wan Chai were forced to close early on the opening night due to fear of injury.
 Some people were stuck barricaded in their own office overnight because of late notification of evacuation.
 The highway that crosses through Wan Chai was barricaded, and much traffic was detoured.
 All public transportation, including the MTR, had to skip stopping at the stations of the affected areas.
 Through the news broadcast on television and radio, the Hong Kong Police Force advised people who were still in the streets near the affected areas to either immediately go home or stay in covered areas until after the demonstration congregation cleared up.
 The Hong Kong Police Force suggested three criteria for shopkeepers in the affected areas for safety assessment.
 The criteria included business nature, geographical location, and international position (for instance, whether the shops belong to transnational corporations).
 The Wan Chai headquarters of the SPCA (HK), Society for the Prevention of Cruelty to Animals (Hong Kong), was closed from 13 December - 18.
 Most animals were relocated to other centres.
 All glass windows and doors were pinned with wooden boards.

 Media

 Around 3,000 journalists around the world were attracted by the MC6.
-The Radio Television Hong Kong has also been appointed as the official conference broadcaster of the Hong Kong Ministerial Conference to provide live TV coverage of public sessions.
+The Radio Television Hong Kong had also been appointed as the official conference broadcaster of the Hong Kong Ministerial Conference to provide live TV coverage of public sessions.
 It will also provide facilities for recordings and simple editing by booking.